cayton10/AdvWeb/CSG+/README.md

 ### Footer
 The footer component was built as a functional stateless component simply for ease.
 I initially just left this in the App.js component as a function outside of the component rendering, but I decided to move it because, ya know... good coding practice.

+### AddClassInfo
+Simple form layout for adding classes.
+Used bootstrap examples and ported them into the component

+### Admin
+Unsure about what's supposed to be visible by the admin here.
+Will have to follow up with class questions

+### ClassDetail
+I'm getting lost in the routing for this and starting to get the feeling I'm approaching it incorrectly.

+### Home
+Place holder images and text for the eventual home page, which will be comprised of stock academic images and some text about what CSG is for, how to use, etc.

+### ListOfCourses
+Ported a bootstrap table from [getbootstrap.com](https://getbootstrap.com/docs/4.0/content/tables/) and tailored to fit the project description.

+### Login
+Simple form layout for loggin in a user.
+Takes field parameters, email and password

+### Register
+Similar to above.

+### Schedule Review
+Similar to ListOfCourses component albiet with more detail.
+I'll also have to figure out routing for displaying the syllabi.